ESPHome voice assistant with local wake word

 Assembling the enclosure – you’ll want to start off by inserting the various brass insert nuts (linked in my toolbox essentials).
 There are four M3 x 5mm inserts in the front of the enclosure for the speaker to screw into, two M2.5 x 4mm inserts for the amplifier to screw into at the back of the enclosure and two M2.5 x 5mm inserts for back panel to screw into.
 I’d recommend you don’t glue the lid onto the enclosure or the port in place until you’ve connected everything and tested it.

 Wiring – Now we can start connecting all of the components.
 Here is the wiring diagram for the build.
-I added a 10ohm resistor to the speaker to make it a little quieter since the MAX98357 audio amplifier doesn’t let you reduce the gain.
+I added a 20ohm resistor to the speaker to make it a little quieter but you could add a 100k ohm resistor between VCC and gain on the MAX98357 audio amplifier to drop the output by 6db.
 I used 20 AWG/0.5mm2 stranded silicone wire for all of the connections (once again, this is linked on my toolbox essentials page).

 Time for some code – This project is based on ESPHome in Home Assistant so here is the .yaml config that I used.
 There are tons of great ESPHome setup guides so I’ll leave that part to you.